gvwilson/thirdbit/src/fiction/iffy/index.md

 and lurched into motion with an Aussie drone circling overhead.

 The streets were almost as empty as Rothera's had been after the attack.
-The few people they saw on the street were all in a hurry to be somewhere.
-Iffy looked sidelong at each of them, hoping and failing to see Jeep or someone else she knew.
 Aussie soldiers stood in pairs at major intersections wearing parkas instead of exoskeletons, heavy rifles cradled in their arms.
+The few locals they saw were all in a hurry to be somewhere.
+Iffy looked sidelong at them,
+hoping and failing to see Jeep or someone else she knew.
 Even the gulls overhead seemed subdued.

 They rounded a final corner and rolled through the gate to the governor's mansion.
-It was much smaller than its counterpart in Rothera, and Iffy couldn't see any robot sentries, but she didn't doubt for a moment that the three-story house in front of her was more than capable of defending itself.
+It was smaller than its counterpart in Rothera, and Iffy couldn't see any robot sentries, but she didn't doubt for a moment that the three-story house in front of her was more than capable of defending itself.

 The truck slowed and stopped.
-"Here ya go!" it said cheerfully, its accent a century old and half a world away.
+"Here ya go!" it said cheerfully, its accent a century old.
-It waited while they dismounted and unloaded their gear and then backed up, swung around, and trundled back toward the docks, whistling a happy little tune.
+It waited for them to dismount and unload their gear and then backed up, swung around, and trundled off toward the docks, whistling a happy tune.

 The second truck pulled up.
 An Aussie sailor helped Doctor Johel out of the back.